swiftlang/swift/docs/Diagnostics.md

 - `%0`, `%1`, etc - Formats the specified diagnostic argument based on its type.

 - `%select{a|b|c}0` - Chooses from a list of alternatives, separated by vertical bars, based on the value of the given argument.
 In this example, a value of 2 in diagnostic argument 0 would result in "c" being output.
-The argument to the %select may be an integer, enum, or StringRef.
-If it's a StringRef, the specifier acts as an emptiness check.
+Any argument may be used in `%select`.
+For integer types, the first alternative is used for `0`, the second for `1`, and so on.
+For enums, the raw values are mapped to integers and the integer logic is applied.
+For other types, the first alternative is used for that type's "empty" or "null" value and the second for any other value.

 - `%s0` - Produces an "s" if the given argument is anything other than 1, as meant for an English plural.
 This isn't particularly localizable without a more general `%plural` form, but most diagnostics try to avoid cases where a plural/singular distinction would be necessary in the first place.